subwayminder/import_test_task/README.md

 App will be exposed on 80 port by default.
 I used sail configuration for quick setup, but of course you can use whatever you want.

 The route for import is /api/import, and you need to pass the file as form-data param with "file" key.

+If the file is not received, the application will take data from the public api